carpentries-incubator/advanced-git/_episodes/06-tags.md

 You can create a new tag based on the current state of the repository by providing a tag name to the `git tag` command:
 ~~~
-git tag v1.0
+git tag 1.0.0
 ~~~
 {: .language-bash}

-This however creates what is called a "lightweight tag".
+This however creates what is called a `lightweight tag`.
 Lightweight tags are like a branch that doesn't change.

 You can get information on a tag via `git show`:

 ~~~
-git show v1.0
+git show 1.0.0
 ~~~
 {: .language-bash}

 Lightweight tags are not recommended in most use cases because they do not save all the information.
-Instead, use "annotated tags".
+Instead, use `annotated tags` (https://git-scm.com/book/en/v2/Git-Basics-Tagging).
 They are stored as full objects in the Git database: they’re checksummed; contain the tagger name, email, and date; have a tagging message; and can be signed and verified with GNU Privacy Guard (GPG).

 To create an annotated tag from the current commit:
 ~~~
-git tag -a <tag> -m <message>
+git tag -a 2.0.0 -m <message>
 ~~~
 {: .language-bash}